redsanket/spark/external/hadoop/guide/yarn/troubleshooting/part-02.rst

     [pid=4733,containerID=container_1409135750325_48141_02_000001] is running beyond physical memory limits.
     Current usage: 2.0 GB of 2 GB physical memory used; 6.0 GB of 4.2 GB virtual memory used.
 Killing container

-This means that your job is using more memory than YARN has allocated for it.
+This means that your container is using more memory than YARN has allocated for it.
 YARN will kill containers that exceed the amount of memory specified for the container by ``yarn.nodemanager.resource.memory-mb`` values. |br|
-Note that this value is different than than the amount of memory given to the JVM inside of a container (e.g. the -Xmx value in ``mapreduce.{map,reduce}.java.opts``)
+Note that this value is different than than the amount of memory given to the JVM inside of a container (e.g. the -Xmx value in ``mapreduce.{map,reduce}.java.opts``).
+Note also that this error does not mean that your JVM ran out of heap space, so increasing the JVM Heap Size will not help here.

-.. rubric:: Before Blindly Increasing Memory, Make Sure Your Job Has to Cache Data
+.. rubric:: Data Caching

 It is possible that your task running out of memory means that data is being cached in your map or reduce tasks.